cakeng/SNU_CS_OS_2021_Courseworks/README.md

 Calls error_checker() to check return values. error_checker calls tree_printer() if there are no errors.
 tree_printer() uses stack to travels and print the processes in depth first order.

+Investigation & Lessons
+Linux Processes are created from a single root process with PID 0.
+Each processes are child of a single parent process, and the processes form a tree structure.